Start Free Trail

 Challenge

-Over the next few days, I started noticing more red flags.
+Over the next few days, the red flags multiplied.
 Eli argued with his science teacher about the moon landing.
-He told his younger sister that "the government lies about everything."
-When I asked him to explain, he'd rattle off phrases like "hidden evidence" and "what they don't want you to know."
-I tried reasoning with him—"Eli, scientists spend their whole lives studying this stuff"—but he'd just shake his head and say, "You don't get it, Dad.
-You're believing what they tell you to believe."
-It felt like I was losing him to some invisible force.
-My wife and I aren't scientists.
-We didn't know how to argue against these claims because we didn't even know where they were coming from.
-One Sunday, I asked to see his phone.
-He handed it over reluctantly, and I scrolled through his YouTube history.
+He told his sister "the government lies about everything."
+When I tried reasoning with him, he'd rattle off phrases like "hidden evidence" and dismiss me with "You don't get it, Dad."
+One Sunday, I checked his YouTube history.
 Video after video: "NASA's Biggest Lies," "Flat Earth PROOF," "The Truth They're Hiding."
-Each thumbnail more dramatic than the last.
-Most were uploaded at 11 p.m. or later.
+Most uploaded at 11 p.m. or later—after we went to bed.
 That's when I realized: Eli wasn't just curious.
-He was being reprogrammed.
+He was being reprogrammed by conspiracy content, 2-3 hours every night.

 solution